haseebanwar/create-react-pkg/README.md

 - types: TypeScript typings.
 - css: Minified CSS Bundle.

-> Note: If you are using CJS as one of the module formats, it will create a file `dist/index.js` that loads CJS dev/prod module based on NodeJS environment.
+> Note: If you are using CJS as one of the module formats, it will create a file `dist/index.js` that loads CJS dev/prod builds based on the NodeJS environment.

-Create React Package specifies the following NPM configuration in your package.json.
+Create React Package adds the following NPM configuration to your package.json.

 ```json
 {